Differential Walk on Spheres: Implementation and evaluation

 \subsection{Comparison to finite differencing}

 To validate the accuracy of the derivative estimates output by our \diffbvp{} WoS estimator, we compare them in \cref{fig:finite_difference} against estimates from finite differencing (specifically using forward differences).
-We make two observations: \begin{enumerate*} \item When run till convergence, both techniques produce very similar outputs, thus providing evidence in support of the accuracy of our \diffbvp{} WoS estimator. \item When run for equal time, \diffbvp{} WoS produces estimates of much lower RMSE than finite differencing. \end{enumerate*} The performance improvement \diffbvp{} WoS provides becomes more pronounced as the number of differentiation parameters increases.
-The reason is that, to compute derivatives with respect to $N$ parameters, finite differencing must perform $N+1$ \forwardbvp{} walks; by contrast, \diffbvp{} WoS needs perform only one \diffbvp{} walk independently of $N$.
-The only overhead on \diffbvp{} WoS as $N$ increases is at the end of the walk, due to the need to compute additional normal velocity terms $\normalDispField\paren{\point, \param}$ for any parameter that influences the boundary at the terminal location.
+We make two observations: \begin{enumerate*} \item When run till convergence, both techniques produce very similar outputs, thus providing evidence in support of the accuracy of our \diffbvp{} WoS estimator. \item When run for equal time, \diffbvp{} WoS produces estimates of much lower RMSE than finite differencing. \end{enumerate*} The performance improvement \diffbvp{} WoS provides becomes more pronounced as the number of parameters increases.
+The reason is that, to compute derivatives with respect to $N$ parameters, finite differencing must perform $N+1$ independent \forwardbvp{} walks; by contrast, \diffbvp{} WoS needs to perform only one \diffbvp{} walk irrespective of the value of $N$.
+The \textit{only} overhead on \diffbvp{} WoS as $N$ increases is storing a sparse vector of derivatives and computing, at the end of the walk, additional normal velocity terms $\normalDispField\paren{\point, \param}$ for any parameter that influences the boundary at the terminal location.
+Importantly, the number of WoS calls---or equivalently, the total number of walks---is constant with respect to $N$.